Image credit: Jonathan Bailey, NHGRI, Digital Media Database, www.genome.gov

 For the date I dressed in monochrome, black pants, black heels, black coat, plus the new black and white scarf from Natalie's shop, hung around my neck in loose coils.
 The outfit looked stereotypically New York and made me feel protected, like I was encased in an urban shield denoting self-sufficiency.
 I tried putting my hair up in a bun, but it make me look too severe, so I left it down and added earrings, big silver hoops I thought lent me a more receptive flair.

 I got to the coffee shop a few minutes early, but Christian was already there, sitting at a good spot in the back away from the foot traffic.
 When I walked in the door, he raised his hand in greeting and stood up.
 His light brown hair was loosely styled away from his face.
-He wore dark jeans and a black moto jacket that looked expensive but old.
+He wore dark jeans and a black moto jacket, expensive looking but old.
 He had the kind of good posture that made me aware of my own; I noticed myself straightening my shoulders as I walked towards him.
 I was about to shake his hand when he caught me in a quick hug, then we sat down.
 He asked me if he could get me something to drink, but there was a long line at the counter, so I said I'd wait.
 "You can have my tea if you want," he said tentatively.
 "I haven't touched it yet."

 I declined, thanking him.
 He said he would have liked to have taken me out to dinner, but he wasn't sure if it would have made me uncomfortable, that kind of time commitment.
 I shrugged, then smiled.
 I said I was thinking about getting a hot chocolate.